FarronF/limerick-council-meetings/meetings/2023/02/21-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 20th December 2022.md

 The Chair thanked the presenters and members for their contribution and wished all a Happy and

 Peaceful Christmas.
-The meeting then concluded.---
+The meeting then concluded.
+---